jnlongnecker/theQudzoo/src/content/adviceArticles/builds.md

 | Benefits from Long Blade stances | Struggles against high AV                                     |
 | Allows for hit-and-run Tactics   | Requires high Agility for skills and high Strength for damage |

-With melee weapons, you also need to consider whether you are Dual Wielding or using a two-handed weapon.
+With melee weapons, you also need to consider whether you are Multiweapon Fighting or Single Weapon Fighting.
 I’ll break it down like this:

-If you are Dual Wielding, your offhand should always be a Short Blade.
-The only exception is when you are Dual Wielding Cudgels to try and get more chances for a stun, but even here using an offhand Short Blade and investing in would be preferable.
+If you are Multiweapon Fighting, your offhand should always be a Short Blade.
+The only exception is when you are Multiweapon Fighting Cudgels to try and get more chances for a stun, but even here using an offhand Short Blade and investing in would be preferable.

 If you are using a Shield, you should use anything except a Short Blade.
 Cudgels and Long Blades are particularly effective with a Shield.
-If you have Multiple Arms, ensure your Shield is in one of your mutated hands and use a two-handed weapon and an offhand dagger.
+You're probably best off Single Weapon Fighting with the ceremonial vibrokhopesh in the long-term with a Shield, but Multiweapon Fighting builds work well with Shields as well.
+If you are using Helping Hands, ensure your Shield is in one of your robo-hands.

-If you are not Dual Wielding or using a Shield, you should be using a two-handed weapon.
-Even those who are making a Dual Wielding build, until your build comes online (Jab + Ambidexterity) you should be using a two-handed weapon.
+If you are not Multiweapon Fighting or using a Shield, you should be using a two-handed weapon with Single Weapon Fighting.
+Even those who are making a Multiweapon Fighting build, until your build comes online (Jab + Multiweapon Expertise) you should be using a two-handed weapon.
 Only use Shields if you are investing in them.

 ### Ranged Weapons